serenov/Image-tracer-/README.md

 Implemented using pygame library.

 ## ABOUT THE GAME
-It contains the magnified frame of the image with 9 by 9 pixels, the image pixels with solid fill i.e, alpha 255, given black color rest given white.
+It contains a magnified frame of the image with 9 by 9 pixels, the image pixels with solid fill i.e, alpha 255, given black color rest given white.
 Using control keys one could traverse a certain shape in that image, which is useful for defining path that fourier epicycles.

 ## CONTROLS